 October 30, 1968: Very late on this night Judy, John Meyer, and Judy’s secretary Jenny Wheeler drove back to New York City from New Jersey to Meyer’s parent’s apartment on Park Avenue.

 October 30, 1998: Two articles about the latest restoration of The Wizard of Oz.
-The film was being released in theaters in November 1998, part of the 80th anniversary (a year early) celebrations of the film, which was newly acquired from Turner Entertainment by Warner Bros.
+The film was released in theaters in November 1998, part of the 60th anniversary (a year early) celebrations of the film, which was newly acquired from Turner Entertainment by Warner Bros.
 This was the first major theatrical release of the film in decades.
 This time the appeal wasn’t just the restored print but also the premiere of the soundtrack in stereo.
 “Digitally Restored and Remastered in Digital Stereo Sound!”

 October 30, 2019: The Criterion Channel featured a day of Judy’s films.